-Two weeks ago, Consumers Union urged Congress and Federal regulators to investigate these controversial new debit card usage fees.
+Two weeks ago, Consumers Union urged Congress and Federal regulators to investigate Bank of America's controversial new fee.
 We also gave consumers an opportunity to tell members of Congress what they think about the new fee.
-Within 24 hours of sending out our email action alert, nearly 40,000 consumers heeded our call and sent a message to their representative calling for an investigation.
+Within 24 hours of sending out our e-mail action alert, nearly 40,000 consumers heeded our call and sent a message to their representative calling for an investigation.
 We hope Congress and Federal regulators will get to the bottom of this unfair debit card fee.
-But SunTrust Bank need not wait until an investigation is underway to reverse its plans.
+But Bank of America need not wait until an investigation is underway to reverse its plans.
 Consumers Union urges you to act now to do what is right and to do what is responsible-immediately withdraw your plans to charge checking account customers \$5 to use their debit card for purchases.

 Make no mistake about it.
-American consumers are outraged by SunTrust Bank's ploy to convince the public that this fee is necessary because of new regulations.
+American consumers are outraged by Bank of America's ploy to convince the public that this fee is necessary because of new regulations.
 Now that banks must disclose all their fees up front, consumers can objectively decide for themselves whether you are telling the truth and we are hearing that consumers do not like what they see.
 One consumer we heard from said it best: "I am tired of the banks and other financial institutions trying to collect more than their fair share."
 We couldn't agree more.
 We urge you to reverse your decision to impose a \$5 monthly fee on your debit card customers.
 Consumers will thank you for it.